 Support for students resitting Maths or English Language GCSE

 Any students who have not achieved a grade 4 grade in GCSE English and maths have timetabled lessons to support their study of these examinations until they secure this grade.
 We are proud of the success rate of these students.

 The Extended Curriculum (Years 7-13)

 Alongside the academic curriculum there is a rich diet of enrichment in sport, performing arts and other areas.
 The House system gives many opportunities for students to be involved in activities ranging from Bake Off and Dance to General Knowledge and Cross Country.
 There are many clubs run by members of staff and a wide range of study sessions to support students’ learning.

-There are also a wide range of educational visits organised ranging from the RE visits to the churches in Poynton to an expedition in 2019 to Ecuador.
+There are also a wide range of educational visits organised, ranging from the RE visits to the churches in Poynton to an expedition planned to East Africa in 2021.